 'Brewers and Licensed Victuallers were to be found prominently amongst those who did their best to promote the moral and social improvement of the people.'

-52 and the city of Norwich to join together in celebrating his recent knighthood.53 It seems that the brewer and the brewery had become part of the social fabric of the city.
+Queen Victoria's golden jubilee in 1887 coincided with the fiftieth anniversary celebrations of the firm of Bullard's and was also the occasion for Sir Harry, the brewery, and the city of Norwich to join together in celebrating his recent knighthood.
+It seems that the brewer and the brewery had become part of the social fabric of the city.
 By the time of Victoria's death in 1901, Sir Harry's promotion of the family business had developed an international dimension.
-He was chairman of the Milwaukee and Chicago brewery in the U.S.A. to which he had made five journeys since 1885, and also of Ohlsson's Brewery in South Africa that he had visited three times since 1890.54 Drink, public houses, publicans, and brewers too: all played their part as forces helping social cohesion.
+He was chairman of the Milwaukee and Chicago brewery in the U.S.A. to which he had made five journeys since 1885, and also of Ohlsson's Brewery in South Africa that he had visited three times since 1890.
+Drink, public houses, publicans, and brewers too: all played their part as forces helping social cohesion.
 The Bullard story - from Maddermarket squalor to international fortune - would have been inspirational to many in the working classes and helpful in developing respect for a social order in which such transformations were possible.